 - Advanced knowledge of security and risk management

-- Skills in asset security and information
+- Skills in asset security and information classification

 - Proficiency in security architecture and engineering